envytools/envytools/hwdocs/bus/pmc.rst

     varying amount of changeable bits.
 See :ref:`pstraps` and :ref:`chipsets` for more details.
   - bits 20-27: chipset id.
     This is THE chipset id that comes after "NV".
-See chipsets.txt for the list.
+See :ref:`chipsets` for the list.
   - bits 28-31: ???